 Techniques have evolved, biomedical device development has provided advancements, and insights gained from experience have added options not available in the past.

 Can’t surgeons make treatment decisions based on interviews and physical examinations?

-Usually surgeons prefer to have photographs of patients prior to previous surgical procedures, along with the notes documenting the surgery.
-This information, along with an interview and a physical examination enlighten surgeons as to what may have gone wrong and the techniques required that change the outcome.
+Usually, surgeons prefer to have photographs of patients prior to previous surgical procedures, along with the notes documenting the surgery.
+This information, along with an interview and a physical examination helps surgeons understand what may have gone wrong and determine the techniques required to change the outcome.

 What can I expect following a revision rhinoplasty procedure?